davidamichelson/CLAS3350/schedule.md

 ##	Tuesday, March 28:	Christianity in Africa

 *Primary Sources*

 - Read the following sections from Walters, J. Edward. *Eastern Christianity: A Reader*.
 Grand Rapids, MI: William B. Eerdmans Publishing Company, 2021:

 Part 6: Ethiopic
 1. Select Inscriptions of ˁEzana; 2.
 Homily on Frumentius; 3.
 Synaxarion on Yared; 4.
 Glory of the Kings (Kǝbrä Nägäśt)

 *Secondary Sources*

 - Bantu, Vince.
 "Chapter 2.
 The First Christians of Africa."
 In *A Multitude of All Peoples: Engaging Ancient Christianity's Global Identity*, 72-118.
 Downer's Grove, Il.: Intervarsity Press, 2020. *(VLC)*

 ##	Thursday, March 30:	Christianity in Byzantium

 *Primary Sources*

+Peltomaa, Leena Mari. *The Image of the Virgin Mary in the Akathistos Hymn*.
+Leiden: Brill, 2001, 2-19.

 *Secondary Sources*

 McGuckin, John.
 "Chapter 9, The Emergence of Christian Byzantium."
-In The Path of Christianity: The First Thousand Years, 631-640.
+In *The Path of Christianity: The First Thousand Years*, 631-640.
 Downers Grove, IL: IVP Academic, 2017.
 (VLC)

 *Assignments*

 - Florilegium 9
+What role does the Christian doctrine of the incarnation play in the ways that the Akathistos Hymn describes Mary?

 ##	Tuesday, April 4:	Christianity in the Latin West